To access adult services available through

 CLD offers a variety of flexible leisure and recreational activities.

 Adults with intellectual disabilities and students who are leaving school may participate on a full or part time basis.
 CLD offers programs on its premises and within the community.
-Opportunities range from swimming and horseback riding to crafts, music and the Click Connect Photography club.
+Opportunities range from swimming and horseback riding to crafts, music, yoga and bowling.
 A particularly popular initiative is Creative Partners on Stage; which offers two drama programs created in partnership with Theatre Orangeville.
 Participants look forward to creating magic with yearly on-stage productions.

 Effective job coaching can enable people with intellectual disabilities achieve their employment potential.